DOWNLOAD LHFSD.EXE APPLICATION

 do not have a COMx port--you should get an error message.

-You need to buy an USB/Serial cable adaptor (10-15 USD) to install a virtual COMx port on your PC--working exactly as a normal one.
+You need to buy an USB/Serial cable adaptor (about 10-15 USD) to install a virtual COMx port on your PC--working exactly as a normal one.

 You can select only 12 COMx ports in LHFSD.exe.
 If by any chance you need